Pufești

 Pufești is a commune located in Vrancea County, Romania.
 It is composed of four villages: Ciorani, Domnești-Sat, Domnești-Târg, and Pufești.

 The commune is located in the northeastern part of Vrancea County, 36 km north of the county seat, Focșani, on the border with Galați County.
 It lies on the right bank of the Siret River and its tributaries, the Trotuș and Carecna.

 The Domnești Princely Church is located in Domnești-Târg.

+Area

+It has an area of 56.85 square kilometers.